ecufip/node_webflow_api/README.md

         $ node sites.js

 5. Details.js shows details of a specific site using the site id.
-To run, input the site id then:
+To run, input the site id into details.js then:

         $ node details.js